Dashron/Roads/README.md

         });
     ```

- - You can also use browserify to compile everything for use in the browser.
-Check out the file example/ts/build.ts for more details.
+ - You can also use a bundler (like esbuild, rollup or webpack) to compile everything for use in the browser.
+Check out the file example/ts/package.json for more details.

-Now that you can interact with your ROad, continue reading the docs below for more information on [routers](#simplerouter), [error handling](#roadusefn-function), [PJAX support](#pjaxroad-road) and more!
+Now that you can interact with your Road, continue reading the docs below for more information on [routers](#simplerouter), [error handling](#roadusefn-function), [PJAX support](#pjaxroad-road) and more!